California taxpayers receive extensions, other tax relief

-While guidance earlier in the week said to indicate the extension when filing, the extensions are now automatic; no action is required.
+While earlier guidance said to indicate the extension when filing, the extensions are now automatic; no action is required.

 Also on March 18, the California Office of Tax Appeals (OTA) announced an automatic 60-calendar-day extension for taxpayers to file briefing or other documentation for appeals that have briefing or other deadlines between March 1 and May 18, 2020.
 The extension adds 60 calendar days to any OTA deadline to submit briefing, additional briefing, supplemental briefing, requested documentation, perfected appeals, petitions for rehearing, and/or perfected petitions for rehearing.
 Taxpayers with current appeals before OTA do not need to take any action to request the extension.
 The OTA is also currently maintaining its scheduled hearings in Sacramento, Los Angeles, and Fresno.
 Taxpayers who request an oral hearing can either have the hearing by phone, have it postponed, or have the decision based on the written record.

-As of the same day, the Employment Development Department (EDD) has granted tax relief for employers directly impacted by the emergency.
+Also on March 12, the Employment Development Department (EDD) granted tax relief for employers directly impacted by the emergency.
 Employers may request an extension of up to 60 days to file their state payroll reports and deposit state payroll taxes with EDD, without incurring interest or penalty charges.
 State payroll taxes include unemployment insurance, employment training tax, state disability insurance and personal income tax.
 A written extension request must be made with EDD, pursuant to Section 1111.5 of the California Unemployment Insurance Code, along with previously unfiled reports and/or payments.
 The request should also provide detail regarding the reason for the late filing.

 Any advice contained in this communication, including attachments and enclosures, is not intended as a thorough, in-depth analysis of specific issues.
 Nor is it sufficient to avoid tax-related penalties.
 This has been prepared for information purposes and general guidance only and does not constitute professional advice.
 You should not act upon the information contained in this publication without obtaining specific professional advice.
 No representation or warranty (express or implied) is made as to the accuracy or completeness of the information contained in this publication, and CohnReznick LLP, its members, employees and agents accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.